Our Parent Committee

 Did you know that Ripponlea Kinder is run by a parent-led Committee of Management (CoM)?
 Each year, parents of the children attending the kindergarten are elected during the Annual General Meeting in November.
 As a Not For Profit, we just couldn't get by without the help of these amazing individuals.

-Here is our wonderful 2022 committee and what they have to say about each of their roles!
+Here is our wonderful 2023 committee and information on what each of their roles entail!

 We look forward to electing (and welcoming) our new committee in the upcoming AGM.